aamortimer/FHR-Wordpress-Search-Plugin/README.md

 + *agent* your FHR agent ID
 + *affwin* your Affiliate Window ID
 + *airport* the default airport to select
++ *price_only* specifies weather the shortcode should only show price and no link default to false

 ***